Calvinfr96/data-structures-and-algorithms/Coding_Exercises/technical_questions.md

     ## Optimize and Solve Techniques
     - Look for BUD:
         - BUD stands for Bottlenecks, Unnecessary work, and Duplicated work.
 These are the three most common thing an algorithm can "waste time" doing.
 Looking for these problems in your initial, brute-force algorithm will help to optimize it.
         - Bottlenecks:
-        - A bootleneck occurs in your code when one part of an algorithm has a runtime complexity significantly greater than another step.
+            - A bottleneck occurs in your code when one part of an algorithm has a runtime complexity significantly greater than another step.
 Consider a two-step algorithm and sorts and searches through the array.
 If the sorting is O(N*log(N)) and the search is O(N), it makes more sense to try and reduce the runtime of the sort because it would reduce the runtime more significantly than optimizing the search.
             - One way to eliminate a sorting step with a high runtime is to use a hash table.
 Sorting makes searching the array easier and faster, but if you throw all of the elements into a hash table, you can search for any element in O(1) time.
         - Unnecessary Work:
             - When iterating using a loop, using a break statement can be an effective way of avoiding unnecessary work.
 For example, consider a method where you're using four nested loops to find solutions of a^3 + b^3 = c^3 + d^3 from 1 to n, where each loop iterates over a variable from 1 to n.
 Once you find a solution for the fourth nested loop (d), you can stop iterating because their won't be more than one solution for d if a, b, and c are known.
             - To optimize further, you can eliminate the fourth loop by just calculating d given values for a, b, and c, then checking if those values satisfy the equation.
-    - Dupliated Work:
+        - Duplicated Work:
             - Having four nested loops means that you're calculating each (a,b) pair, then checking to see if any (c,d) pair matches the (a,b) pair.
 Instead, you can store a list of (c,d) pairs in a hash table, then look for an (a,b) pair in that list.
 When a match is found, you print both pairs.
             - This reduces the runtime to O(N^2) because you can create the list and check for (a,b) pairs with two adjacent, nested loops that are both O(N^2), as opposed to four nested loops that are O(N^4).
+    - Do It Yourself:
+        - Before learning about Binary Search, you intuitively knew how to do this already.
+Consider someone gave you an alphabetized stack of papers and you had to find your paper, you'd pick a spot in the middle of the stack and check the name.
+If your name comes before that, you move and check again.
+If your name came after, you'd move forward in the stack and check again.
+        - This is what Binary search is, you knew how to do it intuitively, you just didn't give it a name.
+        - This is why it's important to try and solve a problem intuitively on a real, suitable example before trying to code it.
+Trying to code it first restricts your thinking to the constraints of the programming language.